 Your eligibility date, if you are then in an Eligible Class, is the effective date of this Plan.
 Otherwise, it is the date you start working for Emory or, if later, the date you enter the eligible class.
-You are in an Eligible Class for coverage under this Plan if you are:
+You are in an Eligible Class for coverage under this Plan if you are Medical House Staff classified as:

-- A regular full-time or half-time (at least 20 hours per week) employee of Emory. - A temporary full-time employee on an assignment at Emory University scheduled for at least six consecutive months. - An Emory retiree who has returned to work at least half-time (at least 20 hours per week). - An Emory retiree who satisfies the eligibility requirement in effect on the date of his or her retirement and who is notified by the Plan Administrator of his or her eligibility to enroll in retiree medical benefits.
+- A regular full-time or half-time (at least 20 hours per week) employee of Emory. - A temporary full-time employee on an assignment at Emory University scheduled for at least six consecutive months.